hyperledger/caliper/docs/vNext/ResourceAndTransactionMonitors.md

 Options comprise:

 - metricPath: override for the metrics path to be scraped (default `/metrics`).
-- scrapePort: override for the port to be used when configuring the scrape sever (default 3000).
+- scrapePort: override for the port to be used when configuring the scrape server (default 3000).
 - processMetricCollectInterval: time interval for default metrics collection, enabled when present
 - defaultLabels: object of key:value pairs to augment the default labels applied to the exposed metrics during collection.
 - histogramBuckets: override for the histogram to be used for collection of `caliper_tx_e2e_latency`